SRK-Gauri among the richest couples in Bollywood; here is the list - ExBulletin

 5. Kareena Kapoor Khan and Saif Ali Khan

 Bebo and Saif are one of the richest couples in Bollywood.
-It is quite evident that Saif Ali Khan inherited the Pataudi Palace and is earning huge amount of money from other sources including acting, Kareena is said to have a net worth of almost Rs 400 crores.
+It is quite obvious that Saif Ali Khan inherited the Pataudi Palace and earns tremendously from other sources including theater, Kareena is said to have a net worth of almost Rs 400 crores.

 Sources